 First, the government does have a legitimate Biblical mandate to protect its citizens from contagious diseases.
-Most of what our socialistic governments do today is outside of their God-given authority and in defiant rebellion to God.
-But protection of people through a defensive army, a police force, a court system [to be legitimate it must be based on God’s laws] and though preventing contagious diseases from spreading is their responsibility.
+Most of what our socialistic governments do today is outside their God-given authority and in defiant rebellion against God.
+But the protection of people through a defensive army, a police force, a court system [to be legitimate, it must be based on God’s laws] and preventing contagious diseases from spreading is their responsibility.

 Second, the person with the disease needs to be isolated to prevent further spread of the disease.

-Third, if they must go out in public, they need to clearly identify their contagious condition so healthy people can avoid coming into close contact with them [social distancing from known sick people].
+Third, suppose they must go out in public.
+In that case, they must clearly identify their contagious condition so healthy people can avoid coming into close contact with them [social distancing from known sick people].
 Part of this was wearing a mask when sick.

-Fifth, it was sick people who had to wear masks and isolate NOT healthy people.
+Fifth, sick people had to wear masks and isolate, NOT healthy people.
 To force healthy people to wear masks, separate from family and friends, endure lockdowns and/or self-isolate is an anti-Scriptural violation of people’s rights and responsibilities before God.
 Nowhere does the Bible give governments the right to control people in this way.
-If governments want to recommend these actions and people want to engage in them voluntarily, that is a different matter.
+If governments recommend these actions and people want to engage in them voluntarily, that is a different matter.
 The violent compelling of healthy people to do these and other things is totalitarian slavery and should be opposed.